MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-create-a-wallet.md

 ### Safe storage of backups

-It is recommended that you store backups of both forms of your key (the Keystore or Mnemonic Phrase and paper wallet version) in physically separate, offline environments.
+It is recommended that you store backups of both forms of your key (the Keystore or Secret Recovery Phrase and paper wallet version) in physically separate, offline environments.

 This prevents loss of the private key and password due to a dead hard drive, lost USB drive, wet piece of paper, etc. Keep in mind that physical loss can affect an entire geographical area (e.g., fire, flood).